 This easy, two-part recipe for applesauce is one of my favorites for Fall.
 Apples are incredibly abundant in the Fall and can be collected at a Pick-Your-Own, a local farmer’s market, or, if you’re lucky, your own backyard tree.
-Our orchard is still coming along, so this year we had to get our apples from a local Farmer’s Market.

 In fact, I used this recipe, minus the sugar and cinnamon, to make a large batch of applesauce/homemade baby food for the little one and froze it into ice cubes.

 You can make your applesauce following the same recipe in a saucepan on the stove if you’re short on time.
 However using the crockpot is much easier and you don’t have to worry about watching it to make sure it doesn’t burn.
 You’ll also make your house smell amazing!
 Win-win!

 Make Your Applesauce